 The terms, OEM vs EMS provider, CEM, ODM and CMO are applied to different kinds of companies in the electronics manufacturing value chain.
 Yet they are frequently confused and misused.
 This blog post defines them all and outlines the critical differences between them and the roles they play within the sector.

-OEMs, EMS providers, CEMs and ODMs - what's the difference?
+OEMs vs EMS, CEMs and ODMs - what's the difference?

-These abbreviations refer to different kinds of companies who operate in the electronics manufacturing value chain.
+These abbreviations refer to different kinds of companies that operate in the electronics manufacturing value chain.
 They all have different roles in the industry, but sometimes their functions and capabilities can overlap.
 Let's take them one by one:

 What is an OEM?